 Feed legislation applies principally to feed for 'food-producing animals', which means farmed livestock, including rabbits and horses.
 However, it also covers feed for what are called 'non-food producing animals'.
 This typically means creatures living freely in the wild, fur-bearing animals, pets, and animals kept in zoos, circuses and laboratories.
 A pet is defined as any 'non-food producing animal' belonging to a species fed, bred or kept but not normally used for human consumption.Back to top

 The pet food industry is highly regulated (see 'Key legislation' below), and this legislation applies equally to what can be described as commercial pet food manufacture on an industrial scale and to smaller scale manufacturers, perhaps in a person's private home or small unit.

-Legislation on animal feed originates from the EU (rather than coming from the UK) and the overarching principle is that animal feed, including pet food, must be produced in hygienic conditions, and that the finished product is safe, is not harmful to animal or human health and is fully traceable.
+The overarching principle of the legislation is that animal feed, including pet food, must be produced in hygienic conditions, and that the finished product is safe, is not harmful to animal or human health and is fully traceable.
 The main pieces of legislation to be considered in the manufacture of pet food, even in your own home, are described below.

 - facilities and equipment